-Within the Clatsop Plains Planning Area, the majority of new residential growth has been west of Highway 101.
+Within the Clatsop Plains Planning Area, the majority of new residential growth has been taken place west of Highway 101.
 This development has primarily occurred in one-acre-lot subdivisions which have benefited from transfer of density from other parcels.
 The density transfer program encourages the clustering of higher-density housing in order to preserve open space and environmentally-sensitive areas.
 Several revisions have been made to the density transfer regulations over the years, resulting in an incomplete count of the number of units transferred and remaining credits that have yet to be applied.
-Review and revision of this program is strongly recommended within the next two to five years.
+Review and revision of this program, particularly with regard to the Clatsop Plains Planning Area, is strongly recommended within the next two to five years.
 In 2019, Clatsop County and the cities of Astoria, Warrenton, Gearhart, Seaside and Cannon Beach, completed a housing study to identify opportunities and weaknesses associated with housing supply in Clatsop County.
 That report concluded that while the County has a surplus of potentially buildable lands, certain types of housing and housing products at specific price-points are either missing from the county's housing inventory, or are not provided in sufficient quantities.
 Other findings from the study included:

-• The use of residential structures for non-residential uses should be discouraged and/or controlled.
-The study recommended that this also include the use of homes for short-term rental and investment income, but not second homes.

-- Use available residential land efficiently, by encouraging the maximum density allowed in higher density zones. - Focus on providing and encouraging workforce housing.
+- The use of residential structures for non-residential uses should be discouraged and/or controlled.
+The study recommended that this also include the use of homes for short-term rental and investment income, but not second homes. - Use available residential land efficiently, by encouraging the maximum density allowed in higher density zones. - Focus on providing and encouraging construction of workforce housing.
 While subsidized housing is very important, there are already existing programs and institutions that provide those types of units at the lowest price points.
 By focusing on workforce housing, the goal is to allow some older housing units to become available to lower income residents as workers transition to newer housing.

 In March 2020, the coronavirus pandemic resulted in changes worldwide that have significantly altered housing markets, including in Clatsop County.
 Some people choose to leave more densely populated areas and relocate to more rural areas.
 Others benefited from remote work options, which no longer tied workers to a specific geographic location.
-As a result, the median selling price of a home in Clatsop County rose from \$322,500 in November 2018 to \$502,500 in September 2021 (Source: Realtor.com).
-While some of these home sales will be to households that become permanent Clatsop County residents, many will be vacation homes and some of those will be used for short-term rentals.
-The increase in median housing prices, coupled with a lack of longterm rental units, will result in increased pressure to increase housing stock by constructing new residential units.
-While Goal 14 stresses that higher intensity uses and dense development be directed to urban areas, there is, and will continue to be, a movement to increase housing development on rural lands.
-Encroaching residential development has the
+As a result, the median selling price of a home in Clatsop County rose from \$322,500 in November 2018 to \$502,500603,000 in September 2021July 2022 (Source: Realtor.com).
+While some of these home sales will be to households that become permanent Clatsop County residents, many will be vacation homes and some of those will-may be used for short-term rentals.
+The increase in median housing prices, coupled with a lack of long-term rental units, will result in increasedamplify pressure to increase housing stock by constructing new residential units.
+While Goal 14: Urbanization stresses that higher-intensity uses and dense development be directed to urban areas, there is, and will continue to be, a movement to increase housing development on rural lands.
+Encroaching residential development has the potential to impact farm and forest lands and inventoried Goal 5 resources, including wildlife habitat, groundwater, and open spaces.